Estimated reading time: 6 minutes

 Is the medical field something that has always interested you, but you don’t think you have the time or money to go to school?
 Or, are you looking for a career you can begin within a year so that you can sustain yourself while continuing your education or as a new career?

 If this is the case, you may want to consider a job as a medical office specialist or as a medical assistant.

 While these two jobs might sound the exact same, there are several differences between them.
 Let’s go over the similarities and differences to help you choose the best career path for you and your goals.

 Read on to learn more.

 Medical Office Specialist and a Medical Assistant: Both Public Facing Roles

-As a medical office specialist and a medical assistant, you’ll may work in a doctor’s office and be front facing.
+As a medical office specialist and a medical assistant, you could work in a doctor’s office and be front-facing.
 That means in both careers, you’ll have to deal with people coming into the office or medical clinic, though there will be a few differences in the capacity of how you deal with them.

 In order to work either role, you need to be friendly and able to put people at ease.
 As some individuals may be scared to go to the doctor, or they’re uneasy about an aspect of the visit, you’ll need to provide a friendly face.

 Additionally, if you work in a pediatric office, a good rapport with children is also essential.

 Medical Office Specialist vs. Medical Assistant: Both Roles Usually Require Office Work

-Both a medical office specialist and a medical assistant will both perform clerical roles.
-This means they will both answer phones, emails, schedule appointments, manage patient records and perform general administrative tasks.
+Both a medical office specialist and a medical assistant will perform clerical roles.
+This means they will both answer phones, emails, schedule appointments, manage patient records, and perform general administrative tasks.

 They may both translate notes for the doctors and physician’s assistants so that they can put them in a patient’s digital or physical file.

 Both deal with the public daily.